-Pyrogens are fever—and inflammation—causing agents that can pose a serious health hazard, especially in the case of intravenous drugs and pharmaceutical products.
-The only regulatory agency in the U.S. that routinely requires pyrogenicity studies is the Food and Drug Administration.
+Before most medical products can be sold, manufacturers must show that they’re free from substances that cause a fever response.
+These fever-causing substances, also called pyrogens, trigger our immune system and can pose a serious health hazard, especially in the case of drugs and medical devices that are injected or implanted into our bodies.
+The only regulatory agency in the U.S. that routinely requires pyrogen testing is the Food and Drug Administration (FDA).

 Two pyrogen tests use animals.
 In the rabbit pyrogen test (RPT), which has been in use since the 1940s, rabbits are restrained and injected with a test substance while their body temperature is monitored for changes that suggest the substance might be contaminated with pyrogens.
 In this test, rabbits can suffer from painful reactions, including fever, breathing problems, circulatory and organ failure, and even fatal shock.
 The bacterial endotoxin test (BET), which was developed in the 1960s, uses the blood of horseshoe crabs who are captured from their natural habitat and made to bleed in a painful process.

 Despite their long history of use, the rabbit and horseshoe crab blood tests were never formally validated to determine whether the information they produce is relevant to humans.
 These tests have a number of well-documented shortcomings, including differences in how rabbits, horseshoe crabs, and humans respond to pyrogens.